BANNIR/Yolk/README.md

 # Yolk
-Yolk is the name of our final project in eCommerce course winter 2022.
+Yolk is the name of our final project in eCommerce course Winter 2022.

 # Our Team
 Our team consists of two members, Shahe Bannis and Viktor Kostadinov.

-# ABout the Project
+# About the Project
 ## Our Goal
-Our goal with this project is to create a newegg inspired marketplace where we would have catalogs of items on the site and clients will be able to make accounts and buy products.
+Our goal with this project is to create a Newegg and eBay inspired marketplace where we would have catalogs of items on the site and clients will be able to make accounts and buy products.

 ## Clientele
 Our clientele will be consumers who want to purchase items online.
+We also want to also target companies and sellers who want to sell their products online.

 ## Features
 Our project will be a two tier system.
 It will have normal users who will buy products and sellers who will sell them.

 These will be the features that we will add:

 - User
     - Add products for sale
     - Modify products for sale